-Northern Michigan Labor Day: With autumn scenting the August air, we offer up a barrel of activities to help you celebrate the last days of summer in Northern Michigan.
-With events spanning Northern Michigan, including the Leelanau Peninsula, Petoskey and up to St. Ignace in the Upper Peninsula, we've got something for everyone.
-Check out MyNorth.com's Northern Michigan Labor Day Weekend 2012 guide.
+Northern Michigan Labor Day 2013: With autumn scenting the August air, we offer up a barrel of activities to help you celebrate the last days of summer in Northern Michigan.
+We've got something for everyone with events spanning all over Northern Michigan, including the Leelanau Peninsula, Petoskey and up to St. Ignace in the Upper Peninsula.
+Check out MyNorth.com's Northern Michigan Labor Day Weekend 2013 guide.

 Enjoy a relaxing Northern Michigan summer evening and listen to live music outdoors as the sun sets over Lake Michigan in Northport's beautiful Marina Park.
 The concert is free, just plan on bringing a blanket or chair.